The Fountains of Wayne front man, who died of complications from the coronavirus, made big songs about small triumphs.

 Sunday’s showing offered a blueprint for a potentially dynamic chapter in professional football.

-Mysteries and their histories: Your weekly guide to the best in books
+A concentration cleanse: Your weekly guide to the best in books

 Comedy, the adage goes, is tragedy plus time.
 But in this pandemic, even humor has no idea what the future holds.

 In an inordinately stressful moment, the Barefoot Contessa’s Instagram page has become one of the most soothing and wholesome places on the internet.

 Is it any coincidence that the No. 1 song in the country is about loneliness and empty streets—or that it’s making people dance like Richard Simmons in their bedrooms?

 Like many others in these times, I’ve turned to arts such as crochet and knitting to make sense of the chaos around me.

 Hulu’s take on the novel Little Fires Everywhere doesn’t just translate the story to the screen.
 It goes where the author felt she couldn’t go on her own.

 The best genre for the age of social distancing is one full of gorgeous scenes of the great outdoors.

 The British HBO series Years and Years imagines a near-future defined by two phenomena: catastrophe and resilience.

 One of the ironies of social distancing is that it can put privacy in short supply.